 - Don't forget one or two big, messy bouquets of supermarket flowers to keep the mood festive.
 Place them strategically in the party space.

 What Easy Food Goes Well With These Drinks?

 A meat and cheese board is always a crowd pleaser: Lay out a very large wooden cutting board, and fill it with good-quality sliced sausages, pâté, and other preserved meat; good-quality cheeses with dedicated knives; and small containers of honey or fig jam, Dijon mustard, dates, and little cornichons (tiny French pickles).

 Add some fresh fruit, too, if you wish.
 Alongside this, serve a big basket of sliced baguette and other great bread with a block of fresh butter.
-To add variety, order appetizers like the following from your local Cosco's or gourmet specialty store: individual quiches; meatballs or tiny chicken kebobs; and savory, puff pastry or phyllo filled with cheese and veggies.
+To add variety, you should order appetizers.
+Consider the following from your local Cosco's or gourmet specialty store: Individual quiches; meatballs or tiny chicken kebobs; and savory, puff pastry or phyllo filled with cheese and veggies.
 Calculate quantities by figuring at least two or each item per guest.
-If you know your guests will eat more, order more.
+If you know your guests will eat more, then adjust your totals accordingly.

 How Do You End Your Party or Event?